What is the Best Keyword Research Tool For You? [Free & Premium]

 Google Keyword Planner is the poor man's keyword planner, but this tool might be doing you more harm than good.

 In olden days of the internet “Wild West”, you could get some decent results out of Keyword Planner.
-Accurate search volumes, a few long tail keywords, and you were off to the races.
+Accurate keyword search volume data, a few long tail keywords, and you were off to the races.
 But things have changed quite a bit since Keyword Planner started.

 You can still get some pretty decent seed keywords and long tail keywords.